zimmertr/TKS-Deploy_Harbor/README.md

 ## Warning

-This is a demo, SSL is not used and repeatability is not guaranteed.
+This is a demo -- repeatability is not guaranteed.
 Tested against CentOS 7 minimal.

 ## Instructions